Optifineless/Optifineless/README.md

 - 🌱 I’m currently learning python.
 - 🎇 I'm also learning html and I'm working on project to setup a website for my school!

-- 🎃 I am new to github and I am already loving it's interface, please contact me via email at optifineless@gmail.com !
+- 🎃 I am new to github and I am already loving it's interface, if you know how to make my ReadMe.md better, please contact me via email at optifineless@gmail.com !
 - 🎪 I plan on becoming an open source coder.
 I have a few projects to complete, I will upload them on github!
 That's all about me for now.
 See you later on!